Best Black Friday electric toothbrush deals in 2023

 When is Black Friday 2023 in the UK?

-The shopping event is well underway, it landed on Friday 24 November.
-Deals will continue to drop throughout the weekend, culminating on Monday 27 November, otherwise known as Cyber Monday.
+The shopping event is now over, it landed on Friday 24 November.
+But deals will continue to drop today (Monday 27 November), otherwise known as Cyber Monday.

 What were the best Black Friday toothbrush deals last year?